 Since the program’s inception in April 2014, we have diverted

-over 3 tons of food scraps
+over 1.4 million pounds of food scraps

 Are you part of a local business that would like to participate?

 Our goal is to make food scraps/organics separation AS SIMPLE AS POSSIBLE for our restaurant clients, and to make a seamless transition from trash to treasure!
 We will be providing bins, bags, labels and 64-gallon wheeled carts for collection 1, 2 or 3 times per week.
 Fees for services are comparable to the City fees for cart services, and we will do a trash audit for you–your monthly fee should be the same or lower by adding compost to your routine…not to mention the great publicity as a pioneer on this important eco project!
 If your restaurant or institution is interested in participating, please contact us for program details and to schedule an appointment to discuss your particular logistics.
 Call 505-629-0836 Monday-Friday 9am-6pm.